Due to the Good Friday Holiday on April 19, 2019, the animal order submission deadline has been adjusted.

 The cost of applicable crates suitable for shipping rodents, technician time, and freight charges plus a 15% surcharge.

-The minimum acclimation for newly received animals is three days but the DCM recommends up to a week.
-The acclimation period is provided to allow physiological and psychological stabilization prior to any experimental manipulation.
-Any exceptions to this minimum acclimation must be approved by the DCM.
+The minimum acclimation for newly received animals is three days, but the DCM recommends up to a week.
+The acclimation period is provided to allow physiological and psychological stabilization before any experimental manipulation.
+The DCM must approve any exceptions to this minimum acclimation period.